Some stability results of positive mass theorem for uniformly asymptotically flat $3$-manifolds: Introduction

-Our idea is inspired by Huisken-Ilmanen's conjecture.
-We want to remove a bad subset and consider the convergence on the remaining set, which we call it the regular subregion.
-The regular subregion $E^{\tau }$ is defined by a connected subregion of
+To overcome these difficulties, we will remove an open subset and focus on the convergence within the remaining closed subset, which we refer to as the ``regular subregion''.
+More precisely, the regular subregion $E^{\tau }$ is defined as a connected component of

-containing the outer region.
-In Proposition \ref{regular-subregion}, we show that such regular subregion is well defined and has smooth boundary with small area.
-We need uniform effective estimates on $u^j$, which are proved in Section \ref{effective-estimate}, to ensure $E^{\tau }$ is non-empty and contains the outer region.
-To show $\partial E^{\tau }$ has small area, we need to use the co-area formula, the mass inequality and choose some suitable $\tau $ depending on the mass $m(g)$.
+which contains the end.
+In Proposition \ref{regular-subregion}, by utilizing the co-area formula and the mass inequality, for a suitable $\tau $, we show that this regular subregion is well-defined and possesses a smooth boundary with a small area.
+To ensure $\partial E^{\tau }$ has uniformly small area, we establish uniform estimates for $\{u^j\}$ in Section \ref{effective-estimate}.

-When restricted on the regular subregion, the harmonic map is a diffeomorphism onto its image, under which the metric $g$ is $C^0$-close to the Euclidean metric.
-Applying integral by parts to the integral of $|\nabla u^j|^2$, together with the fact that $\partial E^{\tau }$ has small area, we can show that $E^{\tau }$ has almost Euclidean volume.
-Finally, in Section \ref{flat-convergence}, we can prove our main result that up to diffeomorphism $\mathcal{U}$, $E^{\tau }$ converge to $\mathbb{R}^3$ in the sense of pointed weak volume convergence.
+When restricted to the regular subregion, the harmonic map is a diffeomorphism onto its image.
+Moreover, under this map, the metric $g$ is close to the Euclidean metric in the $C^0$-sense.
+By applying the integral by parts to the integral of $|\nabla u^j|^2$, and considering the small area of $\partial E^{\tau }$, we can demonstrate that $E^{\tau }$ has an almost Euclidean volume.
+Finally, in Section \ref{flat-convergence}, we prove our main result that, up to diffeomorphism $\mathcal{U}$, the subregion $E^{\tau }$ converges to $\mathbb{R}^3$ in the $C^0$ modulo negligible volume sense.